natalipivnitskaya/Airbnb_Dashboard/README.md

 ```
 ### Usage

-Once you are in the shell, you can run the app locally by
+Once you are in the shell, you can run the app locally by:
 ```
 python app.py
 ```